uthpalaherath/uthpalaherath.github.io/_posts/2020-02-06-GlazerNotation.md

 ---
-title: Glazer notation for Octahedral Tilting in Perovskites
+title: "Glazer notation for Octahedral Tilting in Perovskites" mathjax :true
-bibliography: ref-glazer.bib
-mathjax :true
 ---